2. The Basics of Ocean Literacy

 After seeing a trend of only some people adopting energy conservation measures, the authors created a model to explore psychological factors that refer to how an individual’s decisions process information.
 They found that the credibility of the source of information, understanding of the message, and the vividness of the argument to conserve energy was the most likely to see active changes where an individual will take significant action to install or use conservation devices.
 While this is energy focused-rather than ocean or even nature, it was one of the first studies on conservation behavior that reflects the way the field has progressed today.

 3.3 Nature-Based Empathy

 Empathy for nature is considered a prerequisite for sustainable interactions with the biosphere.
-After providing a summary of the theory of ocean empathy and likely results of actions or inaction in regards to the future of the ocean, called scenarios, the authors determined that the pessimistic scenario resulted in greater empathy levels compared to the optimistic scenario.
-Further, the authors determined that post-test empathy levels were significantly higher than pre-test levels, indicating that future scenarios fostered ocean empathy.
+After providing a summary of the theory of ocean empathy and likely results of actions or inaction in regard to the future of the ocean, called scenarios, the authors determined that the pessimistic scenario resulted in greater empathy levels compared to the optimistic scenario.
 This study is notable in that it highlights a decrease in empathy levels (returning to pre-test levels) only three months after ocean empathy lessons were given.
-Thus, many studies that look at empathy do not track over time and to be effective in the long-term more than simple informative lessons are needed.
+Thus, to be effective in the long-term more than simple informative lessons are needed.

 Michael J. Manfredo, Tara L. Teel, Richard E. W. Berl, Jeremy T. Bruskotter, Shinobu Kitayama, Social value shift in favor of biodiversity conservation in the United States, Nature Sustainability, 10.1038/s41893-020-00655-6, 4, 4, (323-330), (2020).